othmanmanasrah95/transfer/README.md

 - Customizing the prompt and openAi parameters.
 - Dividing the content into chunks that fits the maximum tokens for the model.
 - Testing the actual and expected result.

+Disadvantages :
+- Not an open-source or commercial use for confidential data.
+- Sometimes responses with general answers that are not specific for the context.
+(Depends on the prompt Customization).